lkcozy/code-notes/notes/blockchain/blockchain.md

   Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 Get Solidity stack traces & console.log.
 - [Drizzle](https://github.com/trufflesuite/drizzle): a collection of front-end libraries that make writing dapp front-ends easier and more predictable.
 - [Solidity](https://soliditylang.org/): smart contract development language, which is similar to the javascript.
 [Writing smart contracts with Solidity](https://blog.logrocket.com/writing-smart-contracts-solidity/)

+## Resources

+- [Cryptopedia](https://www.gemini.com/cryptopedia): Your trusted source for all things crypto.